Gestalt graffiti therapy

 Context and approach

-Gestalt Graffiti Therapy is not a clinical treatment model.
+Gestalt graffiti therapy is not a clinical treatment model.
 It is a reflective, experiential framework that draws on therapeutic principles to support awareness, creative agency, and relational understanding.

 The approach is grounded in the understanding that urban space is not passive context, but an active field of interaction.
 Artistic intervention becomes a way of exploring how perception, action, and environment continuously shape one another.